|24 Oct - 11 Nov||23 Oct - 10 Nov|

 Depart Goroka en-route to Madang, this journey is a full day drive so expect to arrive at the hotel early evening.
 As you depart Goroka a stop will be made at Kamaliki Village to enjoy a traditional dance performed by villagers.
 Continue on the journey towards Madang: the drive is a scenic adventure via a winding and often bumpy road passing through lush terrain.
 Many local birds can be seen along the way including hornbills and white cockatoos so keep an eye out!
-En route enjoy a photo stop at Yonki Hydro Dam—this may be a good spot to enjoy your packed lunch.
 End the day in Madang Province.
 (B,L,D)

-Return to discover Madang local market which sells everything from fruit and vegetables to tourist souvenirs made from coconut shells and local woods.
-Then explore Madang town further with visits to the small but extremely interesting Madang Museum to see ceremonial headdresses, jewellery, weapons and musical instruments from the region dating back many years.
-Follow this with a visit to the Coastwatchers Memorial Beacon which dates back to WWII and still acts as a lighthouse.
+Explore Madang local market which sells everything from fruit and vegetables to tourist souvenirs made from coconut shells and local woods.
+Visit the small but interesting Madang Museum to see ceremonial headdresses, jewellery, weapons and musical instruments from the region.
+Follow this with a visit to Machine Gun Beach and the Coastwatchers Memorial Beacon which dates back to WWII and still acts as a lighthouse.
 (B,D)

 This morning drive to Hobe village.
-En-route a short stop can be made at a small local village which prepares coffee beans before arriving at the village late morning.
+En-route a short stop can be made at a small local village which is famous for local pottery.
 Watch a traditional sing sing performed by the local villagers.
 These performances date back many years with the aim of bringing local tribes together and reducing inter-tribe conflicts.

 Board a small boat today and head out on a Madang harbour cruise which sits on a peninsula and is surrounded with picturesque islands.
 Head out to tiny Siar Island and there may be the chance to snorkel the colourful reefs around Pig Island.
 Enjoy a BBQ lunch on one of the islands.
 (B,L,D)

-Today take a boat trip out to nearby Skeleton Island for a swimming and snorkelling excursion.
+Today take a boat trip out to nearby Skelton Island for a swimming and snorkelling excursion.
 Enjoy a picnic lunch on the island before returning to Alotau.
 Dinner at the hotel.
 (B,L,D)

 |Itinerary Dates||From Price||Single Room Supp.|